MATBckh22/MATB-STUDIOS/README.md

     mysum += 1
 print(mysum)
 ```

-a more in-depth comparison between for and while loops can be found in the last slide
+A more in-depth comparison between for and while loops can be found in the last slide.